docQodly/docs/docs/studio/pageLoaders/conditionalStates.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="45%">
     Each condition card within the schema serves as an access point for configuring the specific properties of a condition.
-When a card is collapsed, it displays essential information at a glance, such as the condition's type and the data source it is connected to.
+When a card is collapsed, it displays essential information at a glance, such as the condition's type and the qodlysource it is connected to.
 	</Column.Item>
 	<Column.Item width="50%">
 		<img src={require('./img/conditionsInterface_schema6.png').default} style={{borderRadius: '6px'}} />